 Individual Contributions to the T TESS Observation Model

-Student growth measures provide a key indicator of teacher success so that appropriate changes can be made if they have not been effective.
+Student growth measures provide a key indicator of teacher success so that appropriate changes can be made if they have not followed best practices for the learning environment.
 The T-TESS allows teachers to form a collaborative relationship with their principals and together, they can determine student progress as well as the quality of instruction being carried out in the classroom.
 It is precisely this element that has contributed so much to the successful implementation of student growth models in many US states now.

 Finding Help with Your T TESS Observation